-Its estimated that close to 11 Million Africans were sent from the African Continent to the New World as a result of the Transatlantic Slave Trade and the Slave Trading African Kingdoms that profited from the Slave Trade.
+Its estimated that close to 11 Million Africans were sent from the African Continent to the New World as a result of the activities of African Slave Trading African Kingdoms like Dahomey who used warriors to capture Slaves as shown by the Dahomey Amazons in The Woman King who assisted in Dahomey’s Slave Trade.

 Origins and Development Of The Slave Trade In Africa